Thinkmill/keystatic/design-system/packages/toast/docs/index.md

 ---
 title: Toasts
 description:
-  Toasts display brief, temporary notifications of events in an application.
+  Toasts display brief, temporary notifications of actions, errors, or other events in an application.
 category: Feedback
 ---